dfredin/dfredin.github.io/_pages/about.md

 - Collaborate with researchers who share my passion for **pushing the boundaries of astrophysics**.
 - Contribute to the growing field of **machine learning applications in extreme astrophysical phenomena**.

----

-✨ _Let's connect and explore the universe together through the lens of physics and computation._ 🌌